ShawnFrueh/barren-lands-case-study/README.md

 # target-case-study

 ## Setup
 Create your ENV and enter it.
+(I used conda for this.)
 `conda env create -f ./conda_env.yml`

+if using another environment type, just pip install the requirements.txt file.

 ### Test (using env)
 `python -m pytest -v -s --cov=barren_lands tests`